Blog Post

 WordPress

-There are two ways of building a website in WordPress – either WordPress.com or WordPress.org.
+There are two ways to build a website in WordPress: WordPress.com or WordPress.org.

-My useful post explains the difference between the two, but in short, WordPress.com is easier to get going if you are none technical.
-Hosting can be purchased directly from WordPress, and they set it up.
+My useful post explains the difference between the two, but in short, WordPress.com is easier to get going if you are non-technical.
+Hosting can be purchased directly from WordPress, and they handle setup.

-If you are more technical WordPress.org is so worth it for the freedom.
-Further down the line you can upgrade your site, and will not be tied into WordPress.com, where you often lose Google ranks on change over.
+If you are more technical, WordPress.org is so worth it for the freedom.
+Further down the line, you can upgrade your site and will not be tied to WordPress.com, where you often lose Google rankings during a changeover.

 Both are free to start with, but you may spend money on themes and plugins.
-There are many available for free which are developed by the WordPress community.
+There are many available for free, developed by the WordPress community.

 In WordPress, you can change themes or plugins whenever you need to.

-Wix is a free website builder, which has 100’s of templates.
-With Wix you can start with a free hosting plan, only upgrading when you need more features.
+Wix is a free website builder with 100s of templates.
+With Wix, you can start with a free hosting plan and upgrade only when you need more features.
 The full website is then hosted on their servers.
 You can get online within minutes.

 Be careful picking a template because you can’t switch it without duplicating or rebuilding the website.
 A big disadvantage with Wix, I think.

 The other disadvantage of using Wix is that the templates are not automatically responsive at this time.
-You do have a mobile editor, in which you can tweak the site to look good on mobile devices.
+You do have a mobile editor that lets you tweak the site to look good on mobile devices.

 A Wix user will need to switch to a paid plan when: